romanospapanikolaou/angular-weather-app/README.md

 ## Features

-- **Current Weather:** Get real-time weather information including temperature, humidity, wind speed, and weather description for any city.
+- **Current Weather:** Get real-time weather information including temperature, humidity, wind speed, latitude, longitude and weather description for any city.
 - **Search Functionality:** Easily search for weather data by city name or by your location.
 - **Responsive Design:** Enjoy a seamless experience on any device.